 Ground pads shall be 300-series stainless steel, copper, or bronze.

 All bolts, washers, hinges and door lifting provisions shall be 300-series stainless steel or silicon bronze.
+Compatible metals shall be used to prevent galling.

 The tank shall be welded using precision cut, cold-rolled steel plate and equipped with extra-heavy duty, welded-in-place lifting lugs and jacking pads.
 The tank base shall be designed to allow skidding or rolling in any direction.